sendinblue/target-amplitude-batch/README.md

-# target-amplitude-batch
+# target-amplitude

-This is a [Singer](https://singer.io) target that reads JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).
+This is a [Singer](https://singer.io) target that reads JSON-formatted data and send it to Amplitude Batch API following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).

 ---

-Copyright &copy; 2018 Stitch
+Copyright &copy; 2022 DTSL